schorschii/OCO-Server/docs/Packages.md

 ### Specific Examples
 #### Example: Create OCO Windows Agent Update Package
-Please update the agent package regularily with this procedure for Windows: `oco-agent.exe /SILENT` or this procedure for Debian/Ubuntu Linux: `gdebi -n oco-agent.deb` and the action after installation: "Restart Agent".
+Please keep the agent on your managed computers always up-to-date.
+It can be easily updated with regular installation procedures, e.g. on Windows: `oco-agent.exe /SILENT` or for Debian/Ubuntu Linux: `gdebi -n oco-agent.deb` or on macOS: `installer -pkg oco-agent.pkg -target /`.
+Set the action after installation: "Restart Agent" to instantly use the new version.

 The agent installer does not overwrite an existing config file.
-After agent update installation, a restart is required in order to load the new agent binary.
+After (manual) agent update installation, a restart is required in order to load the new agent binary.

 #### Example: Windows-Upgrade
 It is possible to even update your Windows installation to a newer build using a OCO software job!
 1. Extract the contents of the new Windows `.iso` file and add them into a `.zip` file.
 Upload this `.zip` file on the OCO web console.
 2. Choose the following command line as installation procedure: `setup.exe /auto upgrade /showoobe None /noreboot`
-3. Choose `Reboot` as action after package installation.
+3. Choose "Reboot" as action after package installation.

 ### Example: Java Installation on Windows
 Oracle provides an EXE setup for installing Java.
 This EXE contains a MSI file, which is automatically extracted into `C:\Users\%username%\AppData\LocalLow\Oracle\Java\` when starting the EXE file.
 You should use this MSI file for creating a package in OCO because of the easy uninstallation with `msiexec /x`.